10 Easy Vegan Banana Snacks and Desserts

 10. Caramelized Banana

 These are very decadent for something so simple.
 You can eat them on their own for an incredible dessert, or use them as a topping for ice cream, pie, sunday morning pancakes or whatever else you can come with!

-To make them, heat a little coconut oil or vegan margarine in a pan and then add sliced Dole Banana and 1-2 tbsp of coconut sugar, brown sugar or maple syrup.
+To make them, heat a little coconut oil or vegan margarine in a pan and then add sliced banana and 1-2 tbsp of coconut sugar, brown sugar or maple syrup.
 A little cinnamon is a great addition too!
 I’ve even made them in a pan with just sugar and no oil, just be careful not to burn them.
 When they’re sticky, caramelized and smell amazing, dig in!

 I won’t leave out nana nice cream but I think just about everyone knows about how amazing that is by now!
 I always keep frozen bananas on hand in the freezer for this very purpose.
 My favourite variety is frozen bananas blended with just a bit of peanut butter.
 I love it with frozen mango too and sometimes I add some vanilla protein powder.
 Other good additions are cocoa powder, frozen berries, coconut milk for extra creaminess and just about anything else you can think of!